-For small values of $\alpha$ , this kind of crossover suffers from a positional bias: symbols that are close in the encoding tend to remain close.
+For small values of α , this kind of crossover suffers from a positional bias: symbols that are close in the encoding tend to remain close.
 For example, consider a KP with the incidence vector representation (strings of n bits equal to 1 if the object is inside the knapsack, 0 if it is outside).
 Suppose that one individual includes objects i and j, whereas another does not include them.
 The children generated by crossover can include both objects, none of them, or only one.
-The children of this last group, however, require some of the $\alpha$ positions selected (an odd number, to be precise) to fall between indices i and j.
+The children of this last group, however, require some of the α positions selected (an odd number, to be precise) to fall between indices i and j.
 If j = i + 1, this is very unlikely; if, on the contrary, j = n and i = 1, this is very likely.
-Therefore, some pairs of objects tend to stay together, whereas other pairs tend to be separated.
-Since the indices of objects are arbitrary, this is not justified.
+Therefore, some pairs of objects are arbitrary, this is not justified.